hearsaycorp/normalize/doc/intro.rst

    any declared ``check=`` function.

-   Most of the time you probably don't need to bother with this, but it is there.
+   Most of the time you probably don't need to bother with this, but it is there if you need it.

-   Note that the check method is called *after* type coercion, and it is always called when a value is set.
+   Note that the check method is called *after* type coercion, and it is *always* called when a property is set: either during construction or later by assignment.
+   If an object is constructed without the property, then it is *not* called.

 So, let's go back to our example.
 Let's extend the definition with a ``check`` function and a custom ``coerce`` method: